robb-j/nova-yaml/DEV.md

 client.sendNotification("json/schemaAssociations", schemas);

-// Tell the server that we are ready to provide custom schema content client.sendNotification("yaml/registerCustomSchemaRequest");
+// Tell the server that we are ready to provide custom schema content
+// - This is sent to YAML and it starts sending "custom/schema/request" requests client.sendNotification("yaml/registerCustomSchemaRequest");

 // Tell the server that the client supports schema requests sent directly to it client.sendNotification("yaml/registerContentRequest");

-// If the server asks for custom schemas, get it and send it back client.onRequest("custom/schema/request", (resource: string) => {
+// If the server asks for custom schemas, get it and send it back
+// This isn't triggered when a request is fired client.onRequest("custom/schema/request", (resource: string) => {
   debug("custom/schema/request resource:", resource);
   throw new Error("Not implemented");